 What kind of medical arrangements does camp provide?

 We are equipped to handle minor illness and boo-boos.
 In cases where we feel the child should not stay at camp, we will ask the family or contact person to pick up the child.
 To protect all children who come to camp and to prevent you from making an unnecessary trip, we ask that you please keep your child home if they are not feeling well.
-If your child needs to take medication during camp hours or has complex medical needs, please contact Sarah Goldstein for the necessary forms and arrangements.
+If your child needs to take medication during camp hours or has complex medical needs, please make sure to fill out the necessary forms.

 What should the parents expect of the swim program?